safespring/cloud-BaaS/Performance-Options.md

 file "dsm.sys", found by default in different places on different
 OSes:

-Linux/Unix:
-"/opt/tivoli/tsm/client/ba/bin/dsm.sys"
+- Linux/Unix: "/opt/tivoli/tsm/client/ba/bin/dsm.sys"

-MacOSX:
-"/Library/Application Support/tivoli/tsm/client/ba/bin/dsm.sys"
+- MacOSX: "/Library/Application Support/tivoli/tsm/client/ba/bin/dsm.sys"

-Windows:
-"C:\Program Files\tivoli\tsm\baclient\dsm.sys"
+- Windows: "C:\Program Files\tivoli\tsm\baclient\dsm.sys"

 These are simple text files and can be edited with any simple text editor of your choice.
-Remember the default comment char is * and not
+Remember the default comment character is * and not #.
-#.

--- PARALELLISM
+## Parallelism

 In order to allow more resources while shipping data over, and to allow more than one thread to collect lists of files needing backup